A formula for $p$-completion by way of the Segal conjecture: Preliminaries

 \begin{example} Whenever $G$ is a finite group with Sylow $p$-subgroup $S$, we associate a fusion system on $S$ denoted $\cF_G$.
 The maps in $\cF_G(P,Q)$ for subgroups $P,Q\leq S$ are precisely the homomorphisms $P\to Q$ induced by conjugation in $G$.
 The fusion system $\cF_G$ associated to a group at a prime $p$ is always saturated. \end{example}

 Every saturated fusion system $\cF$ has a classifying spectrum originally constructed by Broto-Levi-Oliver in \cite{BLO2}*{Section 5}.
-The most direct way of constructing this spectrum, due to Ragnarsson \cite{Ragnarsson}, is as the mapping telescope
+The most direct way of constructing this spectrum is due to Ragnarsson and Stancu in \cite{Ragnarsson}*{Section 7} and \cite{RagnarssonStancu}*{Section 9.3}.
+From the data of a saturated fusion system $\cF$, they construct (see \cite{Ragnarsson}*{Definition 4.3}) an idempotent, called the characteristic idempotent, $\omega_\cF \in \AG(S,S)^{\wedge}_{p}$.
+Applying the Segal conjecture, this data is equivalent to a map of spectra